Involts/jekyll-theme-ficative/_posts/2022-04-5-Getting-Started.md

 description: [A short description of your site's purpose]

 socials:
-  # Change Involts to your full name.
+  # Change aeziyehl to your full name.
   name: [The auther of the site]
   # it also be the copyright owner's link
   author-link: [Link of the auther]